supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/filter_videos_without_annotation/README.md

-# Filter Video without Annotation
+# Filter Videos without Annotations

-`Filter Video without Annotation` layer is used to filter videos without objects and tags.
+`Filter Videos without Annotations` layer is used to filter videos without objects and tags.

 # Settings